graphboltdev/docs/docs/query-inspector/resolver-details.md

 ### Errors

-Any error occurring in the evaluation of the mapping template.
+Any error occurring in the evaluation/compilation of the mapping template are highlighted.

 ![Mapping template error](./img/mapping-template-error.png)